tjchambers/ex_unit_jumpstart/README.md

 # ex_unit_jumpstart

+# WORK IN PROGRESS - Do Not Use

 This module generates ExUnit style unit test skeletons for an Elixir Project.

 - Generates test files with appropriate jumpstart headers for each module.